fernandomachado90/github-page-maker/README.md

 ### `make add theme=[repository-url]`
 Includes the informed **Hugo theme** repository as a submodule.
 Find available themes [here](https://themes.gohugo.io/).

-Make sure you update the `.hugo/config.toml` file with the new theme settings.
-Most themes include an `exampleSite/config.toml` reference so you can get started quickly.
+Make sure you update configuration file at `.hugo/config.toml` with the selected theme settings.
+Most themes will include a reference file at `.hugo/themes/_theme-name_/exampleSite/config.toml` that you can copy to get started.

 ### `make update`
 Updates included themes.